deepset-ai/haystack-website/src/pages/docs/versions/master/latest/site/en/api/api/retriever.md

 - `train_filename`: training filename
 - `dev_filename`: development set filename, file to be used by model in eval step of training
 - `test_filename`: test set filename, file to be used by model in test step after training
+- `max_sample`: maximum number of input samples to convert.
+Can be used for debugging a smaller dataset.
 - `max_processes`: the maximum number of processes to spawn in the multiprocessing.Pool used in DataSilo.
                       It can be set to 1 to disable the use of multiprocessing or make debugging easier.
 - `dev_split`: The proportion of the train set that will sliced.
 Only works if dev_filename is set to None